foldesandras/trustedexecuter/README.md

 **TrustedExecuter** is a Windows GUI tool that allows you to run commands with elevated privileges, such as **`NT AUTHORITY\SYSTEM`**, **`TrustedInstaller`**, or **`Administrator`** rights.
 The tool provides an easy-to-use graphical interface for executing commands with high-level privileges.

+> [!WARNING]
+> **TrustedExecuter** allows you to execute commands with very high privileges, which can significantly affect your system.
+> Always ensure that the commands you run are trusted, as they may modify sensitive system files and configurations.
+> Use this tool responsibly to avoid making unintended or harmful changes to your system.

 ## Features

 - **Run as Administrator**: Run commands with **Administrator** privileges.